-Our in-house master teachers and coaches will offer monthly and bimonthly lectures based on teacher needs and topics of interest.
-In addition we invite experts from the field as needed for full-day speaking engagements as requested by our teachers.
+Our in-house master teachers and coaches will offer monthly and bimonthly lectures, based on teacher needs and topics of interest.
+In addition, we invite experts from the field for full-day speaking engagements on topics requested by our teachers.

-Over the years we have taken teachers to observe educators at other charter, district or private schools; attend conferences; or design and hold their own professional learning retreats.
-These offerings vary each year based on teacher interest and school priorities.
+Over the years, we have given teachers the opportunity to observe educators at other charter, district, or private schools; to attend conferences; and to design their own professional learning retreats.
+These offerings vary each year, based on teacher interest and school priorities.